TheVNConnoisseur/PACkager/README.md

 ### Notes on its usage
 1. If more than 1 file is selected, it will ***not*** report the version used for packing the file after completing the unpacking operation.
 2. Due to GarBro's wonky implementation on detecting the extension of each file, GarBro is unable to detect the extensions on GRD files unless the file name has the word `grd`in it.
-The same logic somewhat applies to .srp files (the script files), but no to be worried, the files created with this program load in-game perfectly fine.
+The same logic somewhat applies to .srp files (the script files), but not to be worried, the files created with this program load in-game perfectly fine.

 ### How are PAC files structured?
 While the code also documents how a .PAC file is structured, here it is also the same information on a more accessible manner.